Should Lawyers Advertise With Avvo, FindLaw, or Google Ads?

 Interested to know which of these lawyer directories have higher rankings in the Google organic search results?
 Everest Legal Marketing compares the Google search results for the top legal directories and provides the results annually.

 Improve Your Results from Google Ads, Avvo, FindLaw, Justia, or LegalMatch

 Whether you’re advertising with Google Ads, Avvo, FindLaw, Justia, or LegalMatch, you can improve results by using a vanity phone number in your online ads.

 Improve Your Results from Google Ads

 If you’re advertising with Google Ads or plan to, read 3 Tips Will Save a Fortune With Google Ads In 3 Minutes

 What’s Your Experience With Avvo, FindLaw, Justia, LegalMatch, Google Ads, or Others?
 Leave a comment below!

-If you have had a good experience with Avvo, FindLaw, Justia, LegalMatch or any other legal directory, please post a comment about it here.
-Please also post a comment if you have not done well or if you have any other information you can provide to compare Avvo and FindLaw vs. Google Ads, please post a comment about it below.
+If you have had a good or bad experience with Avvo, FindLaw, Justia, LegalMatch, or any other legal directory, or if you have any other information you can provide to compare Avvo and FindLaw vs. Google Ads, please post a comment about it below.